 As part of International Anti-Corruption Day 2018, NWC’s Executive Director, Stephen M. Kohn, will present the keynote address at the International Annual Conference on Integrity, December 6 in Lima, Peru.
 His address “Trends in preventing corruption: The value of whistleblowing,” will explore issues of fraud in public contracts, governmental and corporate responsibility, among others.

 “Whistleblower reward laws are the linchpin of a successful anti-corruption movement.
-Any country which wants to protect public integrity will look to the U.S. anti-bribery laws and enact whistleblower reward law best practices,” said Kohn who is also a founding partner in the top qui tam whistleblower firm Kohn, Kohn & Colapinto, LLP.
+Any country which wants to protect public integrity will look to the U.S. anti-bribery laws and enact whistleblower reward law best practices,” said Kohn who is also a founding partner in the top qui tam whistleblower attorney at the law firm Kohn, Kohn & Colapinto, LLP.

 Another key anti-corruption event this year is the celebration of Korea’s first Whistleblower Day scheduled to coincide with International Anti-Corruption Day.
 The event, hosted by the Anti-Corruption and Civil Rights Commission (ACRC) of Korea, will recognize the importance of whistleblowers in anti-corruption efforts.
 NWC President Michael D. Kohn, who participated in the APEC Anti-Corruption and Transparency Symposium in 2009, was asked to address the Whistleblower Day attendees in Korea via video.
 Kohn’s video message will be shared with the Korean people and participants in a weeklong celebration.
 The link will be made available once the video has been made public.